 ATLANTA, GA — Under a court order secured by Children’s Rights in a landmark child welfare reform class action, Fulton County (metro Atlanta) has significantly increased the number of Child Advocate Attorneys assigned to represent abused and neglected children in juvenile court proceedings — and dramatically reduced the unacceptably high caseloads that previously prevented attorneys from providing effective legal representation to children in Fulton County foster care.

-According to a new report (PDF) filed with the federal court on Friday by the independent monitor appointed to evaluate Fulton County’s progress in implementing reforms required by the court order, the county has hired enough additional Child Advocate Attorneys to bring caseloads down to a range of 47 to 91 children per attorney.
+According to a (PDF) filed with the federal court on Friday by the independent monitor appointed to evaluate Fulton County’s progress in implementing reforms required by the court order, the county has hired enough additional Child Advocate Attorneys to bring caseloads down to a range of 47 to 91 children per attorney.
 When the class action was filed in 2002, attorneys in Fulton County carried caseloads of approximately 500 children each.

 As a result, many children never met the attorneys assigned to represent them before juvenile court hearings at which critical decisions are made about their lives — including where they will live and whether they will be returned to their biological parents or freed for adoption.

 Legal action by Children’s Rights and co-counsel in 2005 resulted in an unprecedented ruling by the federal judge in the case that children have a constitutional right to zealous and effective legal representation through every stage of their time in foster care.
 Under a court-enforceable settlement agreement negotiated by Children’s Rights and Fulton County, the county has established a Child Advocate Attorney’s Office independent of the juvenile courts and increased its staff of child advocate attorneys from just four at the time Children’s Rights filed the case to 16 today — plus paralegals, investigators, and administrative staff.